hughbris/grav_theme_landed/README.md

 None that I know of yet!
 Please let me know if you are using it (hey, it's free publicity).

-I am slowly building a site using this template.
+The site I was building using this theme unfortunately didn't launch.

-I have also deployed a [live demo for the theme](https://behold.metamotive.co.nz/landed) which usually runs the latest release.
+In case you missed the other links, I have also deployed a [live demo for the theme](https://behold.metamotive.co.nz/landed) which usually runs the latest release.